Rachel-Thu/Bootstrap-Web-Project/README.md

 This is more than just a restaurant website — it’s a **reflection of my personal design philosophy** that blends minimalist sophistication with immersive UI/UX principles.
 Every pixel, interaction, and line of code was thoughtfully handcrafted to evoke warmth, elegance, and ease of use.

 Whether you're a food lover seeking the perfect steak or an aficionado of fine wines, this site invites you to explore, savor, and connect with Rosé & Roast on a new level.

 ---

+## 📦 Notes

+- This is a front-end only project.
+- The photos used in this project are sourced from the internet to visually enhance the presentation.

+---